MicrosoftDocs/dynamics365smb-docs/business-central/about-localization.md

 ---
 # Local Functionality in [!INCLUDE[prod_long](includes/prod_long.md)]

 [!INCLUDE[prod_short](includes/prod_short.md)] has a combined localization strategy inclusive of both Microsoft-led and partner-led models.
-In this section, you can see descriptions of functionality that applies to the countries where Microsoft provides the regulatory compliance and other local functionality.
+In this section, you can see descriptions of functionality that applies to the countries/regions where Microsoft provides the regulatory compliance and other local functionality.

 For a list of currently supported markets, see [Country/Regional Availability and Supported Translations](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations?toc=/dynamics365/business-central/toc.json).